aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

    $ conda create --name custodian python=3.6 custodian

-You may check that custodian was indeed installed by activating the environment and perform the above mentioned check for the ``cstdn`` executable.
+After the installation is completed you may check that custodian was indeed installed.
+To do this simply activate the created environment and perform the above mentioned check for the ``cstdn`` executable:

 .. code:: console

    $ conda activate custodian
-   $ which custodian
+   $ which cstdn
    /home/user/envs/custodian/bin/cstdn

 If the the full path to the ``cstdn`` executable is printed to the screen the installation was successful.
+Note that the printed path should point to the folder in which the new Anaconda environment was installed previously.
-Next the code can be setup on your local computer running AiiDA via the ``verdi code setup`` command.
+After installing the required exectuable, the next step is now to setup the code on your local computer (i.e. the computer you're actually running AiiDA on!)
+To setup the code simply run the ``verdi code setup`` command and provide all the neccessary information you're asked for.
 (Please refer to the `AiiDA documentation`_ for detailed instructions on how to setup a new code)

 .. note::

+   When asked for the input plugin, choose the ``cusp.vasp`` entrypoint in order to connect the code to the plugin's calculator.
-   During the code setup make sure the Custodian installation is made available by adding the appropriate commands to the prepend section.
+   At the very end of the setup the code's prepend / append sections are requested: Please make sure the Custodian installation is made available at the code's loading time by adding the appropriate commands to the requested prepend section
-   Choose the ``cusp.vasp`` entrypoint as input plugin during setup to connect the code to the plugin's calculator.
+   (See the example below)

-After successfull code setup your newly configured Custodian code should give an output similar to the following:
+After successfull code setup you may run the `verdi code show` command  on your newly configured Custodian code which should give an output similar to the following:

 .. code:: console